Eye Lid Laxity

 Ectropion is the medical term used to represent sagging and outward turning of the lower eyelid and eyelashes.
 The margin of the eyelid and the eyelashes revert (turn out) .
 This rubbing can lead to excessive tearing, crusting of the eyelid, mucous discharge and irritation of the eye

-Entropion is the medical term used to illustrate sagging and outward turning of the lower eyelid and eyelashes.
+Entropion is the medical term used to characterize sagging and outward turning of the lower eyelid and eyelashes.
 The margin of the eyelid and the eyelashes invert (turn in) .
 This rubbing can lead to excessive tearing, crusting of the eyelid, mucous discharge and irritation of the eye

 Trichiasis: Lashes pointing to the eye